bubba-94/Chas-Academy-SUVx24/Course 5(Advanced System Development)/DevOps.md

 ### Tools

-This is 8 of the tools provided in the source that make the process possible.
+These are 8 of the tools provided in the source that make the process possible.
 Here is the source that i have used [spacelift.io](https://spacelift.io/blog/ci-cd-tools).

 | **Tools** | **Spacelift** | **Azure DevOps** | **GitHub Actions** | **Jenkins** | **Buddy** | **TeamCity** | **CircleCI** | **AWS CodePipeline** | **TravisCI** | **GitLab CI/CD** |
 |-----------|---------------|------------------|--------------------|-------------|-----------|--------------|--------------|----------------------|--------------|------------------|